 - No reflexes in the legs

-- and uncoordinated movements () -- gets worse with time
+- and uncoordinated movements (), which gets worse with time

-Muscle problems lead to changes in the spine, which may result in
+Muscle problems lead to changes in the spine.
+This may result in

-usually develops and may lead to .
-Death may result from heart failure or that do not respond to treatment. may develop in later stages of the disease.
+most often develops and may lead to .
+Heart failure or that do not respond to treatment may result in death. may develop in later stages of the disease.

 The following tests may be done:

-Blood sugar (glucose) tests may reveal diabetes or glucose intolerance.
-An eye exam may show damage to the optic nerve, which usually occurs without symptoms.
+Blood sugar (glucose) tests may show diabetes or glucose intolerance.
+An eye exam may show damage to the optic nerve, which most often occurs without symptoms.

 Treatment for Friedreich's ataxia includes:

-Orthopedic interventions (such as braces) may be needed for scoliosis and foot problems.
-Treatment of heart disease and diabetes may help improve the quality and duration of life.
+Orthopedic devices (braces) may be needed for scoliosis and foot problems.
+Treating heart disease and diabetes help people live longer and improve their quality of life.

-Friedreich's ataxia slowly gets worse and causes problems performing everyday activities.
-Most patients need to use a wheelchair within 15 years of the disease's start.
+Friedreich's ataxia slowly gets worse and causes problems doing everyday activities.
+Most people need to use a wheelchair within 15 years of the disease's start.
 The disease may lead to early death.

 - Heart failure or heart disease